27av03/market-pulse/README.md

 ## Why This Project

-I'm a CS + BBA student at Wilfrid Laurier University who sits at the intersection of technology and finance — and I built Market Pulse to reflect exactly that.
+I'm a CS + BBA student at Wilfrid Laurier University who sits at the intersection of technology and finance, and I built Market Pulse to reflect exactly that.

 Most student projects demonstrate one thing: that you can code.
-Market Pulse demonstrates something different — that I understand how data moves through a real system, why each layer exists, and how technical decisions connect to business outcomes.
+Market Pulse demonstrates something different.
+It shows that I understand how data moves through a real system, why each layer exists, and how technical decisions connect to business outcomes.
 That's the mindset I bring from combining a computer science degree with a business degree.

 The domain wasn't chosen randomly.
 Financial data is live, messy, and consequential.
-The companies I want to work for — in fintech, banking, and data-driven technology — run on pipelines like this one.
+The companies I want to work for in fintech, banking, and data-driven technology run on pipelines like this one.
 Building Market Pulse was my way of speaking their language before walking through the door.